-(a) in the case of a candidate for the award of the degrees of Bachelor of Arts/Bachelor of Laws, Bachelor of Social Science/Bachelor of Laws, Bachelor of Science/Bachelor of Laws, Bachelor of Social Work/Bachelor of Laws, Bachelor of Commerce/Bachelor of Laws, Bachelor of Economics/Bachelor of Laws, Bachelor of Engineering (Civil)/Bachelor of Laws.
-405CP
+(a) in the case of a candidate for the award of the degrees of Bachelor of Arts/Bachelor of Laws, Bachelor of Arts

+(Asian Studies)/Bachelor of Laws, Bachelor of Art Theory/ Bachelor of Laws, Bachelor of Social Science/Bachelor of Laws, Bachelor of Science/Bachelor of Laws, Bachelor of Social Work/Bachelor of Laws, Bachelor of Commerce/ Bachelor of Laws, Bachelor of Economics/Bachelor of Laws, Bachelor of Engineering (Civil)/Bachelor of Laws, Bachelor of Engineering (Environmental)/Bachelor of Laws.

 (b) in the case of a candidate for the award of the degrees of Bachelor of Jurisprudence/Bachelor of Laws.
-465CP
+460CP

-(c) in the case of a part-time candidate for the award of the Bachelor of Laws degree and a full-time candidate for the award of the Bachelor of Laws degree for graduates.
-375CP
+(c) in the case of a part-time candidate for the award of the Bachelor of Laws degree and a full-time candidate for the award of the Bachelor of Laws degree for graduates, 360CP

 (d) in the case of a part-time candidate for the award of the Bachelor of Laws degree and a full-time candidate for the award of the Bachelor of Laws degree who may have received standing for law subjects taken as part of a degree course other than BJuris or LLB degree course taken at this or another approved university.
-405CP
+400CP

 (e) in the case of a part-time candidate for the award of the Bachelor of Laws degree and a full-time candidate for the award of the Bachelor of Laws degree who may have received standing for a law subject taken as part of a BJuris degree course taken at this or another approved university.
-465CP
+460CP